sajanchandran/FixturesForJ/README.md

    ````
    t_engine.yml
    ENG_1:
-     ID: !!com.fixtures.test.PrimaryKey 1
+     ID: !!com.fixtures.data.structure.PrimaryKey 1
      TYPE: V
    ````
 4. Wire `FixturesForJ` in your `test`, all it needs is instance of `jdbcTemplate`.

 ####Development:
-   The project is still in development phase, currently it doesnt support insertion of ```date```.
+   The project is still in development phase.

 ####Test: